zackforbing/ruby-submissions/1511/module_4_assignments/gametime/bomber_person/check_in2.markdown

 ## Instructor Section

 ### Points for Second Check In (base 50)
+  +50/50

 ### Instructor's Goals for Next Check In
+  - Blocks explode with stuff
+  - Sprites
+  - MVP SHOULD BE DONE.
+BAM.
+  - Get tests back up and running

+EXTENTIONS
+  - Web socket implementation

 ### Feedback?